Cedric0303/CV-lecture-notes/notes.md

     - parametric model that fits itself to object boundary
     - "shrink wraps" around object to capture shape
     - ##### algorithm
-      - initialize countour outsdie object boundary
+      - initialize contour outside object boundary
       - on each step, allow each point on the contour to shift 1 pixel in any direction
         - shift to minimise a loss function
         - $$E_{total}=\alpha E_{elasticity} + \beta E_{stiffness} + E_{edge}$$